Mindcage: Production

 Filming occurred in Springdale, Arkansas, and Fayetteville, Arkansas, in August 2021.

 That same month, it was announced that SAG-AFTRA had issued a "Do Not Work" notice to the filmmakers due to COVID-19 concerns.
 The notice was rescinded on August 13, 2021.

+Release

 The film's first trailer was released on November 7, 2022.
+The film was released through VOD and in a small number of theatres on December 16, 2022.

 Reception

-The film has a 20% rating on Rotten Tomatoes based on ten reviews.
+Many critics have compared the film unfavourably to The Silence of the Lambs, Seven and Fallen.

+In January 2024, the film entered the top 10 movies on Netflix worldwide, attracting 9.1 million viewers in its first week, and amassed 14.7 million hours of viewing time.

+In an interview with Fangoria magazine, Lawrence stated that he had been looking to do something different for some time and was "open to the right kind of drama or thriller".